valuit-official/valuit-docs/docs/Getting Started/What is Tokenization/step-by-step.md

 6. **Trading and Management**

     After tokenization, tokens can be actively traded on secondary markets, providing liquidity and flexibility that traditional asset ownership may not offer.
 Token holders can buy, sell, or hold these tokens across decentralized platforms or exchanges.
-With Valuit’s integrated digital wallet options, investors can seamlessly manage their tokenized assets, monitor performance, and make informed decisions about their investments.
+With BlockRidge’s integrated digital wallet options, investors can seamlessly manage their tokenized assets, monitor performance, and make informed decisions about their investments.